shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## Creating a conceptual design

-The purpose of Gatsby Preview is to enable collaboration amongst all people working on a website or app.
-Through my interviews with users and through evaluating competitors, I described the essential problem in collaboration and identified the heart and soul that would animate a good solution:
+To avoid becoming blind to opportunities outside our product's current scope, I interviewed people who didn't use Gatsby so I could see the root problems of website creation, regardless of whether a content creator uses Gatsby.

 ## Problem 1 = inefficient feedback cycle

-First, website collaboration is often inefficient.
+First, website creation is often inefficient.
 Methods like screenshots and/or comments sent via email and Slack are inefficient because the comments are out-of-context, immediately become out-of-date, and are disconnected from tasks/issue workflows.

 A solution that **speeds up the feedback cycle** must include: